peteroupc/html3dutil/doc/tutorial-history.md

 There are many, many changes to version 2.0.0-beta1 from version 1.5.1.
 Here are some of them, including the most important ones.

 - All classes in the main library are moved to a new namespace called `H3DU`.
-For example, `Shape` is now <a href="Shape.md">Shape</a> and `Mesh` is now Mesh.
+For example, `Shape` is now Shape and `Mesh` is now Mesh.
 Many classes in the "extras" directory are also moved to the `H3DU` namespace.
 - `Scene3D`, now Scene3D, is no longer meant to be a scene graph of objects to draw.
 That job now belongs to the new Batch3D class.
 Scene3D's `render` method now takes an array of `Batch3D`s to render.
 For compatibility, though, the methods allowing it to manage 3D models and the coordinate system, such as `makeShape` and `setPerspective`, can still be used until `H3DU.Scene3D` renders a custom `H3DU.Batch3D`.
 This compatibility behavior may be dropped in the future.
 - Alpha is disabled in WebGL contexts created with the get3DOr2DContext method.
 - The `Scene3D` Scene3D#useProgram method was deprecated and now does nothing.
 - New RenderPass3D class holds information about how a batch of 3D models is to be rendered.
 It replaces the `Scene3D` Scene3D#useFilter method, which now does nothing.
 - New FrameBufferInfo class holds information about a frame buffer; it replaces FrameBuffer.
 - The `BufferedMesh`, `FrameBuffer`, and `ShaderProgram` classes are deprecated because they are too tightly coupled with a particular WebGL context.
-Instead, use <a href="MeshBuffer.md">MeshBuffer</a>, FrameBufferInfo, and ShaderInfo, respectively, which are not coupled to WebGL contexts.
+Instead, use MeshBuffer, FrameBufferInfo, and ShaderInfo, respectively, which are not coupled to WebGL contexts.
 - Rendering can make use of vertex array objects internally, if supported by the WebGL implementation.
-- The <a href="Shape.md">Shape</a> object is no longer coupled to vertex buffers.
+- The Shape object is no longer coupled to vertex buffers.
 - The LightSource class now supports a radius of the light.
 - The TextureLoader class was added for loading textures; a single object of this class can load and upload images from multiple WebGL contexts.
 This is unlike `BufferedMesh`, `FrameBuffer`, and `ShaderProgram`, which are tied to the WebGL context.
 - `GLMath`, now Math, was expanded with many new methods.
 The documentation for it is now very detailed.
-New methods include <a href="MathUtil.md#MathUtil.vec3perp">MathUtil.vec3perp</a>, <a href="MathUtil.md#MathUtil.vec3toWindowPoint">MathUtil.vec3toWindowPoint</a>, and <a href="MathUtil.md#MathUtil.mat4projectVec3">MathUtil.mat4projectVec3</a>.
+New methods include MathUtil.vec3perp, MathUtil.vec3toWindowPoint, and MathUtil.mat4projectVec3.
 - Two new classes in the "extras" folder support 2D text rendering and texture atlases (as sprite sheets), namely, TextFont and TextureAtlas.
 - The "doc" folder contains the documentation to the library in the form of Markdown text files.
 - The Camera class, now Camera, was rewritten.